Warren & Migliaccio, L.L.P.

 What Expenses Does Texas Child Support Cover?

 The Texas Family Code does not specify how the parent receiving child support should spend it.
-The understanding is that child support helps to cover the costs of raising a child and should be used to provide a child with minimum basic needs.
-Minimum basic needs generally include the following types of expenses:
+The understanding is that child support helps to cover the costs of raising a child, including expenses from early childhood to high school, and should be used to provide a child with minimum basic needs.
+Minimum basic needs generally include the following types of expenses, unless a court order stipulates otherwise for specific cases:

 • Food